 Love Notes 3.0 Classic, an evidence-based relationship skills program, empowers young people by developing these protective factors:

 - Build permanent connections,

 - Learn life skills and employability skills.

-Money Habitudes for At-Risk Youth gives young people the opportunity to connect their hearts and heads when planning their financial lives.
+Money Habitudes for Young Adults gives young people the opportunity to connect their hearts and heads when planning their financial lives.
 Money Habitudes 2 is written specifically for at-risk and low resource youth in community programs, including pregnancy prevention, teen parenting, and job readiness.

 Integrating a trauma informed approach: